 What the Fed says is ahead for interest rates

-In a statement issued following the announcement of a pause in rate hikes, the Fed said, "Recent indicators suggest that economic activity has been expanding at a solid pace.
-Job gains have slowed in recent months but remain strong, and the unemployment rate has remained low."
+In a statement issued following the announcement of another pause in rate hikes, the Fed said that "economic activity expanded at a strong pace in the third quarter.
+Job gains have moderated since earlier in the year but remain strong, and the unemployment rate has remained low."

-That sounds like good news, but in a monetary policy world, it's not.
-A strong economy can fuel higher consumer prices and the Fed says "inflation remains elevated."
+That all sounds like good news, but the Fed added the caveat: "inflation remains elevated."
+A strong economy can fuel higher consumer prices and the Fed says it would "assess additional information" in determining "the extent of additional policy firming ..."

 Here’s how the Fed’s actions could trickle down to your loans and accounts.